redxdev/hvzapi-docs/Home.md

 Welcome to the wiki for the HvZ @ RIT website!
-The website is written in PHP with the Symfony framework (among other dependencies).
-It has been used in the RIT fall 2014 weeklong game with much success.
+The website is written in PHP with Symfony2.
+It was used during the Fall 2014 RIT weeklong game, and supported around 800 players, mods, and administrators.

 This wiki mostly contains documentation on the website's REST API.